navarrew/strain-comp/README.md

  `$ datasets download genome accession --inputfile accessions.txt --include cds --assembly-source RefSeq --filename ncbi_dataset.zip`

-## Additional steps to prepare - make the scripts findable and executable. ##
-Put the scripts into a directory that is searchable in your $PATH variable.
-Check their permissions to see if they are 'executable'.
-If not you should make them executable with the following commands (from within the directory where the scripts are kept).

-`chmod +x *.py`  _this will make all the python scripts executable_

-`chmod +x 1_rename.sh` _this will make the 1_rename.sh script executable_

 ## Step 1 - prepare raw NCBI data files for use with 1_rename.sh